Akshat271098/PromLib/README.md

 See and run sample.py to see how to pass hosts/application with respective ids and use the functions present in promlib to get resource availabiliry/utilization.

+all_list.py is a sample code to list all available machines for placements and list of apps to get placed.
+It has 2 functions:

+    get_all_machine_id() : Returns list of available machines for placement. get_all_app_list() : Returns list of available apps/pods in a given kubernetes deployment space (to be placed).

 Apart from this there is also an app.py which has a swagger UI documentation over Flask API to visualize output from deployment runs samples.
 Solver_test.py is a sample program to use the solver (with an integrated end to end use shown in app.py) after its setup as given.